 For the last three summers I have had the great gift of backstage access at Jacob's Pillow Dance.
 I am able to interact with the dancers and document their intimate moments of excitement, camaraderie, exhaustion and triumph.
 Here are a few of my favorite images from this very entertaining assignment.

 Shooting boat to boat in the crowded waters of New York can be challenging.
-I have to coordinate with multiple captains, their crews and often helicopter pilots to make sure that thousands of tons of ships traveling at 25 knots or more end up in exactly the right place and do so safely. [...]
+Whether I am in the air or on the water, I have to coordinate with multiple captains, their crews and my helicopter pilot to make sure that thousands of tons of ships traveling at 25 knots or more end up in [...]

 I left the wonder of winter in the Berkshires behind for the first time and had a revelation in San Miguel De Allende.
 March can be warm and friendly and colorful in Mexico!
 Who knew?
 Well, evidently most people know, I just missed the memo.
 Despite how the media tried to terrorize us with drugs, [...]